darktable-org/dtorg/content/install/_index.md

 <h2 id='macos'>macOS</h2>

-This bundle supports macOS versions starting with 10.14 (Mojave) running on 64 bit Intel architecture.
+This bundle supports macOS versions starting with 10.14 (Mojave).

 What to do with dialog saying *"darktable" can't be opened because it was not downloaded from the Mac App Store*: